 MILWAUKEE, Wisc. – A Milwaukee teen once inside and out of foster care is now a presidential pupil.
 Isaac Wells graduated with top honors and is heading he o the University of Wisconsin-Ma Edison on a nearly full scholarship.
 Friday night time, Isaac turned into volunteering at St. Ben’s downtown Milwaukee to serve meals to the homeless and hungry.

 “We used to have things like this, you know,” stated Wells.

 In recent years, universal banking has been growing its popularity in Indonesia.
-Mandiri Bank, for example, has taken strategy to become Indonesia’s universal bank; this bank has also initiated to develop an integrated financial risk system in terms of sounding financial performance and increasing shareholder value.
-In Germany and most developed countries in Europe, universal banks have initiated its operationsthe since the nineteen century.
-There is mounting evidence that in those countries, universal banks have taken an important part in the development of real sectors and the financial system.
-In those countries, the growing numbers of universal banking practices are supported by the regulation of central a of bank.
+Mandiri Bank, for example, has taken a strategy to become Indonesia’s universal bank; this bank has also initiated to development of an integrated financial risk system in terms of sounding financial performance and increasing shareholder value.
+In Germany and most developed countries in Europe, universal banks have initiated their operations since the nineteenth century.
+There is mounting evidence that universal banks have taken an important part in the development of real sectors and the financial system in those countries.
+In those countries, the growing numbers of universal banking practices are supported by the central bank’s regulation.

-Consequently, this would give ancertainty to the bank’s condition and performance.
-For example, if therethe were a disaster in the stock market, banks would get problems in their financial positions.
+Consequently, this would give certainty to the bank’s condition and performance.
+For example, if there were a disaster in the stock market, banks would get problems in their financial positions.
 Thus, they would tend to be insolvent.